Inclusion in the PHE Classroom

-Ask yourself how many questions did you answer "No" to pay close attention because perhaps those are the some areas that you, or your school, could improve upon to create a more inclusive and comfortable learning environment for your students.
+Ask yourself how many questions did you answer "No" and pay close attention because perhaps those are some areas that you, or your school, could improve upon to create a more inclusive and comfortable learning environment for your students.
 As you work through this module, keep these areas in mind if they related to your own teaching practice and use them for your focus on the activities.

 The Big Ideas

 Living in this world we are surrounded by people with different experiences, cultures, races, physical or mental abilities, and life perspectives.
 As human beings it is important we accept and understand that what we see in front of us is only the tip of the iceberg and there is much more than meets the eye.

 Throughout our teaching careers, educators come across a wide variety of students, and the chances of them being from different cultural backgrounds brings rich diversity to our classrooms.
 We need to learn about our schools' communities and build strong relationships with parents and students alike.
 Teachers play a powerful role in creating welcoming class environments, and being aware of our actions, both visible and invisible, can make students from any background feel safe.
 This sense of belonging in the learning space (be it indoor, outdoor, classroom, gymnasium....imagine the possibilities !) is a way to celebrate our differences.
 It is also critical to ensuring student success, and the development of a sense of community empowers both teachers and learners alike.
 This module challenges you to examine your own school community, identify elements that might need to change, and provides you with resources and ideas to create a more open, diverse, equitable and inclusive learning environment.